gabrieleteotino/bluish-capsule/content/project/datingapp/17-publishing/2-ng-production-build.md

 };
 ```

-Using visual studio code search for "localhost" to verify tha we don't have any harcoded paths.
+Using visual studio code search for "localhost" to verify that we don't have any harcoded paths.

 We should only find **environment.ts** and **app.module.ts** in the *JwtModule* config (wich we can safely ignore).

 Production build does the following optimizations:

 - AOT
 - production environment
 - bundling